 It is possible to configure advanced modem options on the "Advanced options" tab (fig. 2.9.2).

 Fig. 2.9.2 Advanced options

 Poll modem - if this option is enabled, the plug-in will query the modem every 3 seconds for new text messages.
 This mode is used if the GSM modem cannot notify the computer when a new text message is received.

 Modem initialization - modem initialization string(s).
 It is a list of AT commands that are sent when a connection to the modem is being established.
 One command per line.
 For example:

 In this case, the modem is configured to send notifications to the computer when a new text message is received.

 Note: different initialization commands can be used for different types of modems, for example:

 Motorola USB modem: AT+CNMI=3,1,0,0,0

-This command affects the process of receiving messages and receipt reports, if it is specified incorrectly problems with receiving them may occur.
-That is why it is recommended to make sure that parameters of this command correspond to the documentation of your modem.
+This command affects the process of receiving messages and receipt reports.
+If it is specified, you may get problems with receiving.
+That is why it is recommended to make sure that the parameters of this command correspond to the documentation of your modem.
 It is also possible to use other commands to optimize the operation of modems.

 1. Connect the modem to the computer and wait till it is registered in the GSM network.
 Configure the modem port speed (as a rule, 9600 or 19200 bps), open the port.